Nullpo/menemize/README.md

 promise.catch(function(response){
     if(response){
         if(response.error.value == 404){
             console.log("Oh no!
-The file doesn't exists")
+The file doesn't exist.")
         } else if(response.error.value == 403){
             console.log("Hey!
-You don't have permissions to see this file");
+You don't have permissions to see this file.");
         } else if(response.error.value == 500){
             console.log("Oh no!
 There is something wrong with the server.");
         }